 FIKISHA [fih-kee-shuh]— v.
-(Swahili) to enable to reach
+(Swahili) to enable to reach; to deliver

 FIKISHA is a family of loved individuals.
-In Kenya, FIKISHA is a community-based organization (CBO).
-In the U.S., FIKISHA is a 501(c)(3) nonprofit (NGO).
-We transform together from outcasts to form a healthy community.
-This happens through friendship, mentoring and opportunities for education and reconciliation as we each walk our necessary steps toward change.
+We transform lives of outcast youth through friendship, mentoring and opportunities for education and reconciliation as we each walk our necessary steps toward change.

 Transforming outcast youth into loved individuals